zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/01_Introduction_to_CUDA/Readme.md

 ```c
 cudaMalloc(&d_a, sizeof(int));
 ```
-It allocates memory for one integer on the device if not initalized.
+It allocates memory for one integer on the device if not initialized.
 Remember this memory is only accessible from the device.
 You must use `cudaFree()` to deallocate the memory when done.
 It returns a `cudaError_t` to indicate success or failure, which is further discussed in the section [Exercise 5: error_handling](#exercise-5-error_handling).
 It returns cudaErrorInvalidValue if the size is 0 or negative.

 ```c